UmSenhorQualquer/pyforms/tutorials/1.SimpleExamples/SimpleExample4/README.md

 # Simple example 4

-On this example we show you how to define tabs using dictionaries in the variable "self._formset".
+This example shows you how to define tabs using dictionaries in the variable "self._formset".

 ```python
 	#Use dictionaries for tabs